aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/unionrange/_index.md

 ### getRangeCount() {#getRangeCount--}

+<b>@deprecated.</b> Please use the 'rangeCount' property instead.
 Gets the count of the ranges.

 ```javascript
 getRangeCount() : number;